Early Literacy

 For Illinois, the hard truth is that about 40% of our students read below a ‘basic’ level.
 It starts early: students who do not read well by the end of third grade are four times more likely to drop out of high school and six times more likely to drop out of high school if they are from a low-income family.
 Aside from the academic consequences, struggling readers are also far more likely to end up in the criminal justice system: over 60% of prison inmates and 85% of juveniles in the court system are struggling readers.

-This is not a problem at the individual level or classroom level–this is a systemic problem.
+This is a systemic problem.
 Its roots are at the top, with flawed curriculum being heavily marketed and selected at the district level.

 To improve reading outcomes, we need to improve reading instruction in the classroom.
 Educators across the state support our children’s literacy, but systemic failures in teacher education programs and curriculum development companies have deprived teachers of the knowledge, professional development, and tools that enable them to teach evidence-based literacy instruction.